official-ReeRay/java-chat-application/README.md

 This is a simple client-server chat application built using *Java Socket Programming* and a *Swing-based GUI*.
 It allows multiple clients to connect to a server and exchange real-time messages over a local network.

-This project was inspired by a YouTube tutorial series on building Java chat apps with Swing and sockets.

 ---

 ## 📌 Features